 What is ransomware?

-Ransomware is a form of malicious software or malware that secretly installs itself on a user’s computer before blocking access to files and threatening to delete them unless a ransom is paid within a time limit.
+Ransomware is a form of malicious software or malware that secretly installs itself on a user’s computer before remotely locking it down or blocking access to files and threatening to delete them unless a ransom is paid within a time limit.

 How does it install itself?

 The most common form of attack is for hackers to hide the virus within harmless-looking emails that contain links, which users are then tricked into clicking on.

 Opening the links will then covertly install the malware onto the computer without the user’s knowledge, giving it access to the computer’s files.
 It is at this point that the virus encrypts and locks the files and demands the ransom.

 However, it can also be hidden within applications available to download from unofficial or unauthorised websites.

 With advanced anti-virus software, it is possible to remove the virus from a computer.
 It can also be done manually by putting a computer into “safe mode” and manually removing the infected files.

 However, prevention remains the best form of defence.

 Should I pay the ransom?